-Four main vocational adult education documents in Finland and eight documents in Poland are presented here.
+There are presented four main vocational adult education documents in Finland and eight documents in Poland.
 The main policy papers on Finnish vocational adult education are:

 - Education and Research 2003-2008.
 Development Plan.
 Publications of Ministry of Education 2004: 8. - Action and Economic Plan of the Ministry of Education 2008-2011.
 Publications of Ministry of Education 2007: 3. - A decree on personalisation 28.11.2006 - The guidelines and recommendations for the development of student counselling in adult education.